Aging health dynamics cross a tipping point near age 75: Gradual loss of robustness and resilience with worsening health and age causes a tipping point near age 75

 The nullcline has a discontinuity, with $df/dt \to \infty$ for

 Below, $\Delta_f<4$, there is no discontinuity, and above, $\Delta_f>4$, the discontinuity bifurcates and gradually spreads to younger ages with increasing $\Delta_f$.
 For $\Delta_f<4$ there is no tipping point, but instead a smooth superlinear increase.
 Above, $\Delta_f>4$, in addition to the tipping point, there is a trap where young people who acquire a high FI are expected stay high without recovering.
-Remarkably, the model fits for both HRS and ELSA $\Delta_f \equiv d_f-r_f$ yielded estimates very close to 4 ($3.93 \pm 0.03$ for HRS and $4.15 \pm 0.06$ for ELSA), indicating a tipping point with no bifurcation (Supplemental Figure~S3).
+Remarkably, the model fits for both HRS and ELSA $\Delta_f \equiv d_f-r_f$ yielded estimates very close to 4 ($3.93 \pm 0.03$ for HRS and $4.15 \pm 0.06$ for ELSA), suggesting a tipping point with no bifurcation (Supplemental Figure~S3).
 This also confirms that the loss of robustness and resilience with increasing $f$ leads to the observed tipping point.

 Our results are qualitatively identical for males and females, but the specific parameter estimates differed (Supplemental Figures~S10 and S11).
-In particular, across studies males had lower baseline damage $d_0$, but were more sensitive to increasing damage with worsening health $d_f$ and advanced age $d_t$; they also experienced less of a drop in repair with worsening health $r_f$.
-They also had higher mortality rates $h_0$ and higher risk of death with increasing FI, $h_f$.
+In particular, across studies males had lower baseline damage $d_0$, but were more sensitive to increasing damage with worsening health $d_f$ and advanced age $d_t$, and experienced less of a drop in repair with worsening health $r_f$.
+In terms of $\Delta$s, in both studies males showed an earlier tipping point (smaller $\Delta_0$), a faster aging rate (larger $\Delta_t$), and faster tipping point (larger $\Delta_f$).
+Males also had higher mortality rates $h_0$ and higher risk of death with increasing FI, $h_f$.
 Overall males had better robustness and resilience at young ages but worse at older ages.
 This led to a lower nullcline at young ages and a higher nullcline at older ages (Supplemental Figure~S12).
-Males also had notably higher mortality risk.